-To quantify this point, we fit an unconstrained monthly yield VAR, $\mathbf{y}{t+1/12} = \mathbf{A}\mathbf{y}t +$ $\mathbf{\varepsilon}{t+1/12}$, and we find the implied annual VAR representation $\mathbf{y}{t+1} = \mathbf{A}^{12}\mathbf{y}t + \mathbf{u}{t+1}$.
-Yields, forward rates, and returns are all linear functions of each other, so we can calculate return forecasts and R^2 directly from this annual VAR representation.
+To quantify this point, we fit an unconstrained monthly yield VAR, $y{t+1/12} = Ay_t + \varepsilon{t+1/12}$ , and we find the implied annual VAR representation $y{t+1} = A^{12}y_t + u{t+1}$ .
+Yields, forward rates, and returns are all linear functions of each other, so we can calculate return forecasts and $R^2$ directly from this annual VAR representation.
 Figure 5 presents the annual excess return forecasting coefficients for individual bonds implied by this monthly VAR(1).
 The coefficients here are nothing at all like the tent shape we find in the direct annual horizon regressions or VAR.
-They are most reminiscent of the coefficients resulting from pure measurement error in Figure 4: the n-year yield is the most important forecasting variable for the oneyear return on the n-year bond, and the forward rate coefficients, cumulating these, look like step functions.
-Most important, these coefficients hide the single-factor structure: no single combination of yields or forward rates summarizes return forecastability of bonds across different maturity.
-The forecast R^2 are cut to 22-26 percent instead of 32-37 percent-and given the pattern, one would be well justified in dismissing the whole thing as measurement error.
-(The implied forecasts of average [across maturity] returns \overline{rx}{t+1} do reveal the usual shapes, as one might guess by visually averaging the lines in Figure 5, but in much attenuated form, and also with only 24 percent R^2 .)
+They are most reminiscent of the coefficients resulting from pure measurement error in Figure 4: the n-year yield is the most important forecasting variable for the one year return on the n-year bond, and the forward rate coefficients, cumulating these, look like step functions.
+Most importantly, these coefficients hide the single-factor structure: no single combination of yields or forward rates summarizes return forecastability of bonds across different maturity.
+The forecast $R^2$ are cut to 22-26 percent instead of 32-37 percent - and given the pattern, one would be well justified in dismissing the whole thing as measurement error.
+(The implied forecasts of average (across maturity) returns $\overline{rx}{t+1}$ do reveal the usual shapes, as one might guess by visually averaging the lines in Figure 5, but in much attenuated form, and also with only 24 percent $R^2$ .)
 By focusing directly on an annual horizon, our original regressions raise the signal-to-noise ratio and uncover the underlying return forecast.
 (One can alternatively use more complex models to get the same result.
-For example, the 12 lag monthly VAR we use for bootstraps does imply the tent-shaped single-factor model and the large forecast R^2 .)
+For example, the 12 lag monthly VAR we use for bootstraps does imply the tent-shaped single-factor model and the large forecast $R^2$ .)